Pauciello, Scott - Social Studies

 5th Grade: The ladies of the 5th grade have been learning about the Mayan Empire and its significance in world history.
 We will now move on to the Aztec Empire and its geography, religion, and the advancements made during this time.

 6th Grade: We are starting to finalize our unit of study on Ancient Mesopotamia and moving on to Ancient Egypt.
-Ancient Egypt has fascinated millions of people over the generations, and it is truly an amazing unit of study.
+Ancient Egypt has fascinated millions of people over the generations and is a fantastic unit of study.
 We will start with the geography, religion, daily life, and advancements made during their civilization.

-7th Grade: Students will finalize their study of the American Revolutionary War.
-This means we will begin to discuss and learn about the aftermath and effects of the war and how the fledging United States of America began as a country.
-This means we will focus on The Treaty of Paris, which officially ended the war, and then the Articles of Confederation, our nation's first Constitution, which was a complete failure.
-We will explore why this document failed, which eventually leads us to the creation of the Constitution and the presidency of George Washington.
+7th Grade: Students will finalize their studies of the American Revolutionary War.
+This means we will begin to discuss and learn about the aftermath and effects of the war and how the fledging United States of America started as a country.
+This means we will focus on the Treaty of Paris, which officially ended the war, and then the Articles of Confederation, our nation's first Constitution, which was a complete failure.
+We will explore why this document failed, which eventually led to the creation of the Constitution and the presidency of George Washington.

 8th Grade: We will continue to study the U.S. Constitution, focusing on its remaining Articles.